 What Is AVB or ABV?

-AVB stands for “already vaped bud,” ABV for “already been vaped,” and both refer to the cannabis flower that has been vaped, or used, in a dry herb vaporizer.
+AVB stands for “already vaped bud,” and ABV for “already been vaped,” and both refer to the cannabis flower that has been vaped or used in a dry herb vaporizer.

 If you have experienced vaping before, you will notice that the color of the leftover material has darkened, appearing almost toasted, similar to decarboxylated cannabis flower.

-That’s because the leftover material now IS decarboxylated cannabis flower.
+That’s because the leftover material now is a decarboxylated cannabis flower.

 While this leftover vaped flower may appear dry and crispy, it certainly isn’t worthless!